AdamDawi/Popcorn-Picks/README.md

 - This file is only required to run the project locally.
 - Google Services are used only for Firebase Test Lab, which runs automatically during push and pull requests using my Firebase project.

+## 🤝 Contributing
+Any kind of positive contribution is welcome!
+> Please take a moment to read my [`CONTRIBUTING`](CONTRIBUTING.md) guidelines for details on how to contribute, including how to submit pull requests.
+Also, be sure to review my [`CODE OF CONDUCT`](CODE_OF_CONDUCT.md) to ensure a respectful and collaborative environment.

 ## Requirements
 Minimum version: Android 7.0 (API level 24) or later📱